-The petition addresses the required information described in 40 C.F.R. § 63.6120(f)(1) through (5), as summarized below.
-The EPA makes the following determinations regarding the lean premixed gas-fired combustion turbine under Subpart YYYY, which is operating without an oxidation catalyst, and is subject to emission and operating limitations.
+The petition includes the required information described in 40 C.F.R. § 63.6120(f)(1) through (5), as summarized below.
+The EPA makes the following determinations regarding ANR's premixed gas-fired combustion turbine under Subpart YYYY, which is operating without an oxidation catalyst and is subject to emission and operating limitations.